gmdfalk/dotfiles/README.md

     rcup -v
 ```

+A note on symlinks:
+Please note that Cygwin creates "fake" symlinks by default which Windows cannot read.
+So, if, like me, you want to be able to use the dotfiles both in Cygwin and in normal Windows applications (e.g. git/ssh/gpg configs), you have two options:
+1) Use the `COPY_ALWAYS` option in .rcrc, for instance with the entry `COPY_ALWAYS="*"` to match every file.
+2) Tell Cygwin to use native NTFS symlinks.
+To do that, you'll have to `export CYGWIN="winsymlinks:native"` before running `rcup`.
+There are two drawbacks to this method: a) This requires administrator rights (i.e. start the Cygwin terminal emulator with "Run as administrator" and b) it requires Windows Vista/2008 or later.
+Even then, native NTFS symlinks might behave strangely but this method is what works for me.

+A word on `$PATH`:
+You  might want to remove Windows applications from `$PATH` that provide Windows versions of unix tools e.g. Git for Windows.
+The latter will autocrlf, for instance, which means Cygwin can't read files cloned with the Windows version of Git unless you `dos2unix` each file.

 ### Portable installation script

 You can create a portable installation script (e.g. for machines where you don't want to or can't install rcm) like this: